elear/I-D/for-the-users/draft.md

 Prioritising end users' needs also helps to assure that the Internet itself retains end users' trust, preserving the benefit its network effect brings.

 # How End Users are Prioritised {#how}

 The IETF community does not have any specific insight into what is "good for end users"; to help make decisions involving them, it interacts with the greater Internet community.
-Because end users are typically not technical experts, the IETF has a responsibility to consider their interests, and engages with those who understand how IETF work will affect end users, such as civil society organisations, as well as governments, businesses and other groups representing some aspect of end user interests.
+Because end users are typically not technical experts, the IETF has a responsibility to consider their interests, and engage with those who understand the impact of our work, such as civil society organisations, as well as governments, businesses and other groups representing some aspect of end user interests.

-When we've identified a conflict between the interests of end users and another stakeholder (e.g., a network operator), and need a "tiebreaker", we should err on the side of finding a solution that doesn't harm end users.
+When we've identified a conflict between the interests of different groups of end users, we will be hard pressed to choose one group over another.
+In this case, we should document the risks and benefits to the different groups, and inform these groups in some manner of the potential impact so that we can make decisions that cause the least harm.

-Note that "harm" is not defined in this document; that is something that the relevant body (e.g., Working Group) needs to discuss.
+Note that "harm" is not defined in this document; that is something that must be considered on a case-by-case basis.

 The IETF has already established a body of guidance for situations where this sort of conflict is common, including (but not limited to) {{?RFC7754}} on filtering, {{?RFC7258}} and {{?RFC7624}} on